March 5, 2021 - May 8, 2021

 Jurors: Tanvi Asher, Kelly Cheatle, Alexa Guzmán

-We hope to receive the widest possible range of submissions including works that have been inspired by life in the last year, from topics like the pandemic, racial injustice, national and local politics, climate crisis; AND responses of healing, activism, empathy, innovation, community building, and hopefulness for the future.
+We received a wide range of submissions including works that have been inspired by life in the last year, from topics like the pandemic, racial injustice, national and local politics, climate crisis; AND responses of healing, activism, empathy, innovation, community building, and hopefulness for the future.